zzacal/tilda-carts/README.md

   - ![](./Screen%20Shot%202023-09-28%20at%204.40.03%20PM.png)

 ## Cart IDs
-1. cart-200
+1. cart-200 - cart returns a 200
-1. cart-404
+1. cart-404 - cart returns a 404
-1. cart-500
+1. cart-500 - cart returns a 500
+1. purchase-200 - cart returns 200; purchase returns 200
 1. fake-cart

 ## How does it work?
-[tilda](https://hub.docker.com/repository/docker/jizacal/tilda/general) is a web service faking tool that can be configured to respond to requests in any way you want.
-The `seed.json` file contains a configuration for a request to "/cart/some-fake-cart". tilda will respond to that request as configured.
+[tilda](https://github.com/zzacal/tilda) is a web service faking tool that can be configured to respond to requests in any way you want.
+The directory `seeds/` contains fake responses from the payment service.